dalalEg/CS50W/README.md

 ---

-## 🌐 Network
+## 📱 Social Network
-A Twitter-style social network built with Django and JavaScript as part of CS50W Project 4.
+A full-stack social media web application built using Django, JavaScript, HTML, and CSS, allowing users to interact through posts, follows, likes, and comments.

 ### Features
-- User registration, login, logout, and session handling

-- Create, edit, and like/unlike posts
+- Create, edit, and like/unlike posts.

-- Follow/unfollow users with follower/following lists

--Dynamic profile pages with user stats
+- Follow and unfollow users; view profile pages.

-- Comments on posts with timestamps and sorting
+- Comment on posts and view total likes/comments.

+- Personalized feed of followed users' posts.

+- Search for users or post content.

+- Recommended users to follow on your own profile.

-- Pagination across posts and profiles
+- Pagination and asynchronous updates using Fetch API.

-- SPA behavior via JavaScript (history.pushState, fetch, etc.)

-### Extras

-- View who liked or commented on posts via profile

-- Navigate directly to user profiles via clickable usernames

-- Friendly URLs like /profile/<username> and /posts/<id>

-- Only owners can edit their posts or delete their comments

-### 🚧 Coming Soon
+### Skills:
-- Delete comment functionality

-- Threaded replies to comments (nested discussion)
- - Highlight active user in followers/following lists
+Python (Django), JavaScript, DOM Manipulation, REST API, User Auth, HTML/CSS, Pagination, UI State

+---

 ## 📬 Mail

 A single-page email client built using **JavaScript, HTML, and CSS**, interacting with a RESTful backend.